 Many went to school for marketing and they built a portfolio of experience.
 That is invaluable to have on your team.

 You don’t want to spend years learning about marketing.
 You can’t do it by spending hours watching YouTube videos, either.

 The kicker is that marketing continues to evolve.
 You’d have to invest even more time to learn about marketing trends and changing tactics.

-This is especially important in digital marketing, where algorithms change often.
+This is especially important in the digital signature, where algorithms change often.
 One simple change means less traffic and fewer sales.

 You don’t have the time to learn about marketing and stay up to date.
 That’s a marketing consultant’s job.

 Small business marketing is often incohesive.
 Since business owners have such a small window to focus on marketing, they post a random thought.

 They do this so often that marketing doesn’t have a coherent strategy.
 A marketing consultant takes a look at your marketing, makes suggestions to improve, and creates a purpose for each piece of content.

 For example, a marketing consultant can align blog posts with different stages of the buyer’s journey.
 They know which ones people look for when they’re ready to buy and when they’re in the early stages of buying.